mahoney1/docs/commercial-paper-tutorial.md

 ### Transaction #3: Execute a `redeem` transaction as Balaji@DigiBank - six months later

-The time has come, in this Commercial Paper's lifecycle for Digibank to redeem it - at face value and recoup their investment risk.
-Not surprisingly, there is a client application, called `redeem.js` which will perform this task, using Balaji's certificate, from his wallet, to perform it.
+The time has come, in this Commercial Paper's lifecycle, for DigiBank to redeem it at face value, and recoup their investment outlay.
+There is a client application, called `redeem.js` which will perform this task, using Balaji's certificate, from his wallet, to perform it.

 1. From the same directory `commercial-paper/organization/digibank/application` - run the redeem transaction: